Tool Buying Guide for Woodworking

 New To Woodworking?

-If you are new to woodworking and are looking for advice on buying the right tools to get started, buying and storing wood, and many more tips, check out the following videos to help you.
+If you are new to woodworking and are looking for advice on buying the right tools to get started, buying, and storing wood, and many more tips, check out the following videos to help you.

 Woodworking Power Tools

-Best Cordless Tools for Woodworking
+Cordless Tools for Woodworking

 Choosing cordless tools can be very confusing when you’re just starting out.
 These are my picks based on experience from using these brands in the shop.
 Buy brushless motor cordless tools if at all possible.
 This gives you more powerful motors and longer battery life.
 However, if you’re on a budget you can get brushed motor cordless tools for much cheaper.

 • Best for Most People - I think most people will get years of value out of a couple of top brands in the cordless tool space.
-I really like the Milwaukee M18 line of tools. https://shrsl.com/42foi The DeWALT 20 volt line of tools are excellent as well. https://amzn.to/42TAUXt I would recommend getting the DeWALT ATOMIC version, as they are more compact in size, have brushless motors and are powerful.
-If you want tools that are smaller and lighter weight I really love my Milwaukee M12 tools https://shrsl.com/42fo6 They are still powerful tools for use in the shop.
-These are my favorites for shop use.
-Honestly, go with what you like.
-The brand of tools matter a lot less now than in the past.
-If it’s a top brand name, the tools are likely very good and will last for years.
+I really like the Milwaukee M18 line of tools.
+The Milwaukee M18 router is one of my favorites.
+The DeWALT 20 Volt MAX line of tools are excellent as well.
+I would recommend getting the DeWALT XR version, if you want the top of the line DeWALT.

 • If warranty is the priority, it’s hard to beat the Ridgid Line of tools https://homedepot.sjv.io/eKnM5g with their Lifetime Service Agreement.
 That’s the reason I chose Ridgid as my first cordless tools.
 I had to take advantage of that recently when my Ridgid Router stopped working 5 years after I purchased it.
 Video on my experience with that here: https://youtu.be/2mkD8UiI_ZE